George Moses Horton: Poetry

 His later works, especially those written after his emancipation, expressed rural and pastoral themes.
 Like other early Black American writers such as Jupiter Hammon and Phillis Wheatley, Horton was deeply influenced by the Bible and African-American religion.

 Horton gained the admiration of North Carolina Governor John Owen, influential newspapermen Horace Greeley and William Lloyd Garrison, and numerous other Northern abolitionists.
 He was said to be an admirer of Byron, whose poetry he used as a model.

 The earliest known critical commentary on Horton's writing is from 1909 by University of North Carolina professor Collier Cobb.
-He dismissed Horton's antislavery themes, saying: "George never really cared for more liberty than he had, but was fond of playing to the grandstand.".
+He dismissed Horton's antislavery themes, claiming without evidence: "George never really cared for more liberty than he had, but was fond of playing to the grandstand."

 In 2017 the only known essay by Horton, "Individual Influence", was published for the first time.

-Poetry Collections
+Poetry collections

 The Hope of Liberty (1829)

 This was Horton's first true attempt to buy his freedom.
 Most of the poems in the collection were themed around antislavery either indirect or directly.
 One was a thank you poem towards his publisher.
 Three previously published poems of were reworked and put into other poems in the collection.
 The editorial "Explanation" that opens The Hope of Freedom speaks of Horton's desire to emigrate to the new colony of Liberia; the collection was published so as to encourage donations.

 The Museum (never published)

-Professor William Green of UNC-Chapel Hill, was editing the manuscript but the collection as a whole as never published.
+Professor William Green of UNC-Chapel Hill, was editing the manuscript but the collection was a whole as never published.
 Many poems instead were published elsewhere or in his following collections.